MichaelHogers/xSpreadsheet/inst/examples/02_highchart/README.md

-This Shiny application demonstrates the RXSpreadsheet functionality together with the highcharter library.
+This Shiny application demonstrates the xSpreadsheet functionality together with the highcharter library.
 The chart picks up the first column of each sheet.